thoughtspot/thoughtspot_tml/.github/CONTRIBUTING.md

 # Contributing

-Contributions to Ward are encouraged and very welcome!
+Contributions to `thoughtspot_tml` are encouraged and very welcome!

 Contributions can come in many forms: documentation enhancements, features, bug fixes, creating issues, and participating in the community.